 First of all, let’s start with the waffles.
-I’ve used the New Kellogg’s® Eggo Nutri-Grain 20 Ct.
-They’re loaded with 8 grams of whole grains, awesome source of fiber, and taste just like your homemade waffles!
+I’ve used the Kellogg’s Nutri-Grain 20 Ct.

 The egg in a hole waffles are everything you love about the egg in a hole recipe plus everything you love about crispy waffles recipe.

 Make sure to cut out 2 inches in the center of the waffle and make sure not to use jumbo eggs.
 Large eggs are better because they fit the 2 inch center perfectly.

 I love searing the waffles in butter on both sides before adding in the eggs in a hole, and that’s just for flavor so it’s completely optional.

 Covering the pan allows the egg to cook well.
 It’s probably a variable how many minutes, because some like their eggs more runny than others.
 So best things is ti keep an eye on them.